 The first city in the top 5 most visited cities in Europe is the Dutch capital Amsterdam.
 With around 8,000,000 visitors a year, Amsterdam even ranks #13 in the world’s most visited cities.
 And not without reason.
 Also, Eduardo’s and my very first trip together took us to Amsterdam.

-Amsterdam is known not only for its dozens of cyclists, legal cannabis and its red light district.
-In addition to beautiful walks along the canals, you will find lots of culture and beautiful architecture.
+Amsterdam is known not only for its dozens of cyclists, legal cannabis and its red-light district.
+In addition to beautiful walks along the canals, you will find lots of culture and beautiful architecture that you should make part of your Amsterdam itinerary.

 The city is the perfect destination for art lovers: in addition to the Rijksmuseum, which includes works by Rembrandt, the Stedelijk Museum of Modern Art and the Van Gogh Museum are popular attractions in Amsterdam.
 For history buffs, the Anne Frank House should of course not be missed.